Temasys/SkylinkJS/README.md

 </html>
 ```

+(Try a demo video call built on Temasys Web SDK on [getaroom.io here](https://getaroom.io).
+Simply click "Start a new call" and share that link with others!)

 If you want to integrate even more features like chat, custom data or learn more about our features, you can check out the [documentation API here](cdn.temasys.com.sg/skylink/skylinkjs/0.7.x/doc/classes/Skylink.html).

 You may also install the Temasys Web SDK (formerly SkylinkJS) with [npm](https://www.npmjs.com/):